The skinny on "spot reduction" if it's really possible

 An added pound of muscle can increase your daily calorie burn by 15-30 calories.

 If you’re on this blog, chances are you’ve heard of HIIT, and as you may already know, HIIT is one of the most efficient ways to burn calories.
-Periods of high-intensity exercise followed by a short period of rest with more high-intensity work not only save you time while you torch those calories, but some studies show that they’ll keep you burning calories even after you’ve finished working out.
+Periods of high-intensity total body exercise followed by a short period of rest with more high-intensity work not only save you time while you torch those calories, but some studies show that they’ll keep you burning calories even after you’ve finished working out.
 If you’ve got a Tempo handy, look for our Shred classes to check out our expert-designed HIIT circuits or tackle a program like our Sculpt and Shred to have weeks of HIIT.

 That said, HIIT isn’t the only way (and depending on who you are, not the best choice) for you to hit that calorie deficit.
 Biking, jogging, and even just going for walks are great ways to get your calories to say goodbye.

 Strength training, though, may be really great alternative for those who may not want to do HIIT or steady-state cardio.
-You can just as easily improve body fat percentage by gaining muscle — and as an added benefit, will help change your shape and size of your body by pulling in the midsection while popping your extremities with pumped up arms, trimmer legs, and a buffed chest.
+You can just as easily improve body fat percentage by gaining muscle — and as an added benefit, will help change your shape and size of your body by pulling in the midsection while popping your other muscle groups like with pumped up arms, trimmer legs, and a buffed chest.
 And here’s a handy fact: an added pound of muscle can increase your daily calorie burn by 15-30 calories.

 For Tempo athletes, look for classes that are are labeled "Build" or take a deeper dive into our strength training programs designed to pack on muscle mass, like our 6-Week Build or Shape Shift programs.